• Skip to content

 For instance, think about driving through your favorite fast-food restaurant.

-You receive what you ordered and it was what you expected.
+You received what you ordered, and it was what you expected.
 Not better or worse than prior experiences.

-You were satisfied but may not call your friends to share the experience.
+You were satisfied but probably won’t call your friends to share the experience.

-A very satisfied customer not only gets their needs met but may experience some unexpected surprises that enhance their satisfaction.
+A very satisfied customer not only gets their needs met but may experience some unexpected surprises that enhance their experience.
+The wow factor or surprise element.

 This is when customer satisfaction gets fun.